debasisj/wndr-dashboard/README.md

 # WNDR QA Automation Dashboard

+**The objective of this project is to create a testing dashboard easily and push results to it.**

 All-in-one dashboard for QA automation KPIs, execution tracking, and report management with comprehensive deployment options.

 ## Features
-- 📊 **Real-time KPI Dashboard** - Test execution metrics, pass/fail rates, coverage trends
+- �  **Real-time KPI Dashboard** - Test execution metrics, pass/fail rates, coverage trends
-- 🔄 **Multi-Framework Support** - Playwright, Cypress, Selenium integration
+- � **Muloti-Framework Support** - Playwright, Cypress, Selenium integration
-- 📈 **Historical Analytics** - 3+ years of test data with trend analysis
+- � **Haistorical Analytics** - 3+ years of test data with trend analysis
 - 📁 **Report Management** - HTML report upload with local/S3 storage
 - 🚀 **Easy Deployment** - Docker-based deployment for local and cloud environments
 - ⚡ **Real-time Updates** - Server-Sent Events for live dashboard updates